icecube/pisa/README.md

 ```

 ![png](README_files/README_10_0.png)

 # Containerization

 In case you do not want to install PISA, we provide pre-built [Docker](https://docs.docker.com) images [here](https://github.com/orgs/icecube/packages?repo_name=pisa).

 You can download a given image via `docker pull ghcr.io/icecube/pisa:<tag>`, where `<tag>` has to be replaced by the desired release tag or `master`.

 Each image is built using the [Dockerfile](Dockerfile) included in PISA.

-You can also use it to containerize PISA yourself (with Docker or [Singularity](https://docs.sylabs.io/guides/latest/user-guide/)).
+You can also use this file to containerize PISA yourself (with Docker or [Singularity](https://docs.sylabs.io/guides/latest/user-guide/)).
 Instructions can be found [here](https://github.com/icecube/wg-oscillations-fridge/blob/master/docs/CONTAINER_INSTRUCTIONS.md) (access restricted).

 # Contributions